 Here are some tips to keep your family healthy and safe the next time you visit your local pumpkin farm.

 1. Hand sanitizer is essential.
 Take along a bottle of hand sanitizer.
 Apply the hand sanitizer after you leave the animal petting and feeding area.
 Apply it again before eating.

 2. Visit handwashing stations.
 Some farms have handwashing stations.
 If the farm you’re visiting has them, make sure to stop by after visiting with the animals and before eating your lunch.
 While hand sanitizer is a convenient alternative, washing your hands with soap and water is best.

 3. Keep your picnic lunch in the car.
 Many families load up their strollers or wagons with all the essentials for the day and head out on their journey.
 It’s best to keep your food and beverages out of the animal areas.
 Consider keeping your food and beverages in the car until your family is ready to take a break.
 Don’t forget the ice!

 4. Park the stroller.
 Instead of taking your stroller into the animal area, look for the stroller parking lot and park it.
 This will help keep germs from contaminating the stroller, bottles, pacifiers, and other items you have.

 5. Supervise your children.
 When my kids were young, I made numerous trips to the pumpkin farm with my family and friends.
 There’s plenty of fun and excitement for people of all ages.
 Do your best to stay focused and keep an eye on your kids.
-Especially small children who are prone to touching their face and putting their hands in their mouth.
+Especially small children who are prone to touching their faces and putting their hands in their mouths.

 6. Respect the animals.
 Most of the animals are probably used to the commotion and love having visitors.
 However, here are a few things your kids should know.